Catherine P. Fulford, Ph.D.

 ETEC 414 - Media in Education

-Basic concepts and techniques of instructional design and application to solving instructional problems in real-life situations.
 The purpose of the course is to prepare students to follow a systematic approach for designing instruction.
 The course includes the application of basic concepts and techniques for solving instructional problems in real-life situations.
-Students will develop instructional modules and conduct formative evaluation.
+Students will analyze an instructional problem, develop a prototype, then design an instructional module, and conduct formative evaluation.
 Peer review will be used to enhance the teamwork aspect of instructional design.
-This course is part of the core in the Educational Technology Master's Program.
-It is also appropriate for teachers, administrators, trainers, and other educators wanting to improve their ability to design instruction.
+Students will reflect on their own participation in the project, and various theories and methods in a final exam.
+This course is part of the core in the Educational Technology Master's Program and Doctoral Specialization.
+The course uses a flipped classroom approach.
 (3 credits)

 ETEC 663 – Planning for Technology & Resources

-This ÒAction-ResearchÓ course will allow students to use their skills and knowledge of technology operations, concepts, and integration.
-They will reflect on their own integration of technology for learning as well as assess the conditions in their own system.
-The course will provide the basis for developing and maintaining positive mentoring relationships to assist others in developing technology intensive learning environments.
-Students will learn to evaluate needs and set goals for mentoring.
-They will learn to help others match content and technology standards, and mentor others through the design of effective instruction.
-Students will practice their mentoring skills by conducting technology tutoring sessions in their schools.
+This “Action-Research” course allows students to use their skills and knowledge of technology operations, concepts, and integration.
+They reflect on their own integration of technology for learning as well as assess the conditions in their own system.
+The course provides the basis for developing and maintaining positive mentoring relationships to assist others in developing technology intensive learning environments.
+Students learn to evaluate needs and set goals for mentoring.
+They learn to help others match content and technology standards, and mentor others through the design of effective instruction.
+Students practice their mentoring skills by conducting technology tutoring sessions in their schools.
 (3 credits)

 ETEC 688 - Educational Technology Practicum

-Practicum in educational technology applications in academic or non-academic settings, under close supervision, plus regular class meetings.
-The purpose of the course is for ETEC Master's students to operationalize the theories and methods learned in the ETEC Masters Program.
-Students in their final semester complete their Masters Projects through a series of researcher, writer, and presenter workshops.
-They share their research proposals, critique each otherÕs final drafts, and prepare their final MasterÕs presentations and electronic portfolios.
+The purpose of the course is for ETEC Master's students to operationalize the theories and methods learned in the ETEC Master’s Program.
+Students in their final semester complete their Master’s Projects through a series of researcher, writer, and presenter workshops.
+They share their research proposals, critique each other’s final drafts, and prepare their final Master’s presentations and electronic portfolios.
 In each workshop series, students are required to provide meaningful homework for other students to assist them in the research efforts.
 The final event is to present their research to a College of Education audience.
 The course is restricted to students in the ETEC Master's program.
 (3 credits)

 ETEC 698 - Distance Education Strategies

 This course was delivered once as an experimental course.
-The purpose of the course was to prepare teachers to design, deliver, and evaluate instruction for distance education.
-Students develop distance learning lessons with management and evaluation plans, and made on camera presentations.
-A two-way interactive television system was used for the delivery of the course.
-Students were in two classrooms connected by video.
-They rotated being the studio site and the receive site so that they could understand the feeling of being a distance education student and teacher.
-Students used various technologies to deliver instruction, such as, the overhead presenter and presentation software.
-Interaction strategies were emphasized.
-Electronic mail was used to enhance communication.
+The purpose of the course is to prepare teachers to design, deliver, and evaluate instruction distance education.
+Students develop distance-learning lessons with management and evaluation plans, and make on camera presentations.
+A two-way interactive television system is used for the delivery of the course.
+Students in two classrooms are connected by video.
+They rotate being the studio site and the receive site so that they understand the feeling of being a distance education student and teacher.
+Students use various technologies to deliver instruction.
+Interaction strategies are emphasized.
 (3 credits)

 ETEC 699 - Directed Reading and/or Research